Power Query Recipes Now Available

 1. If you are a Power Query Academy member*, the recipes are already included in your registration.

-* Please note that the recipe cards are not included in the free Power Query Academy trial, only with the full course.
+* Please note that the recipe cards are not included in the free Power Query Fundamentals intro course, only with the full Academy.

 Share: